renatomrcosta/spring-rsocket-coroutines-playground/readme.md

 - `current` tails a collection of "transactions"

+One can build a client manually, or use a command line tool such as [`rsc`](https://github.com/making/rsc) to invoke them.

 # TODO
-- Implement a datasource to stream data instead of a hardcoded list of items
+- Implement a datasource to stream data instead of a hardcoded list of items -> So grows the scope.
+Do I wanna check out R2DBC?

 - Implement the two-way subscription.
+    -> Maybe.
+This would be dope for the joustus thingie

 - Write integration tests
+    -> Basic client implementation in the tests to call the stuff created